microsoft/rnx-kit/packages/dep-check/README.md

 ### `--vigilant`

-Inspects packages regardless of whether they've been configured.
+Also inspect packages that are not configured.
 Specify a comma-separated list of profile versions to compare against, e.g. `0.63,0.64`.
 The first number specifies the target version.

 ### `--write`